MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

     This setting ensures that you can include map visualizations in reports.

-1. On the left-side edge, select the **Report** tab and view the report design interface.
+1. On the left-side edge, select the **Report view** tab and view the report design interface.

     ![Screenshot showing the report tab in Power BI.](images/report-tab.png)